What is Identity Theft?

 - Don’t overshare on social networking sites.

-What Should You Do If You Are a Victim of Identity Theft?
+What Should You Do If You're an Identity Theft Victim?

 It is recommended that you follow these steps where necessary as soon as you become aware of identity theft: